-This traditional Irish potato cake is made with a mixture of cooked, mashed potatoes and raw shredded potato, bound together with flour and buttermilk, then fried in a skillet.
+This traditional Irish potato cake known as Boxty, is made with a mixture of cooked, mashed potatoes and raw shredded potato, bound together with flour and buttermilk, then fried in a skillet.

-Boxty is, of course, a traditional Irish potato recipe and there are about as many different Boxty recipes as there are Irishmen.
+Boxty is a traditional Irish potato recipe, but there are about as many different Boxty recipes as there are Irishmen.
 This version is very much potato, with a mixture of mashed potatoes and raw, grated potatoes, held together with some flour and buttermilk.
 The thick potato batter is then fried in small rounds “on the griddle” or alternately, as one large round “on the pan”.

 You can enjoy these potato cakes plain, or top with sour cream and green onion or with Crème Fraîche and chives … as you like.
 Serve them alongside bacon and eggs for a hearty breakfast or top them with an egg for anytime enjoyment.